near/docs/docs/1.concepts/data-flow/data-storage.md

 By design, a Blockchain is a distributed database, and blockchain data is optimized to be stored in serialized blocks, writing one block at a time as the chain is being created.
 These serialized blocks store information about primitive components like transactions, accounts, and contracts.

 Blockchain’s writing process provides a great way to apply the requested changes to the state in a decentralized manner.
 However, to observe the changes, you need to actively pull the information from the network.
-As a result, traversing several blocks and aggregating data is necessary when trying to get data across multiple contracts or a longer time range.[a]
+As a result, traversing several blocks and aggregating data is necessary when trying to get data across multiple contracts or a longer time range.

 ## Reading data